University of North Carolina

 The goal of the IBIS/EARLI collaboration will be to expand the scope of each project and allow for expanded study of infants at risk for autism.
 Autism Speaks funding will allow a 5 year collaboration of both sites, to explore gene/environment interactions in brain development and a pooled molecular genetic analysis of over 1700 siblings.
 In order to do so, Autism Speaks support ensures that DNA from all family members (both parents and proband) will be collected and that a standardized environmental exposure questionnaire be filled out by all participating mothers at the same time points.
 Finally, funding will be used to collect enhanced phenotypic data from both studies, ensuring that children are followed up to 36 months of age in both studies.
 [BSRC]

-Genetics, Phenotyping/ Assessment, Gene-Environment Interaction, Genetic Epidemiology, Gene-Environment Interaction, GWAS, Biology, Screening/ Diagnosis/ Phenotyping, Etiology/ Risk Factors, Prenatal, Infants (0-17 Months), Toddlers (18 Months-3 Years), Children (3-12 Years), Individuals At Risk For ASD, Family Members
+Genetics, Phenotyping/ Assessment, Gene-Environment Interaction, Environmental Factors, Gene-Environment Interaction, GWAS, Biology, Screening/ Diagnosis/ Phenotyping, Etiology/ Risk Factors, Infants (0-17 Months), Toddlers (18 Months-3 Years), Individuals At Risk For ASD, Family Members